 Debugging in Cloud Source Repositories

 Debugging functionality becomes usable after you set up Debugger to work with your project and app.
 When you view the contents of the repository, debugging tabs appear in one of the GCP Console panes.

 You can do the following in Cloud Source Repositories:

-Take debug snapshots, which allows you to view the state of local variables and the call stack in your application at specific points in your code.
+Take debug snapshots, which lets you view the state of local variables and the call stack in your app at specific points in your code.

-Add logpoints to your code, which allows you to inject logging into a running service without restarting it or interfering with its normal function.
+Add logpoints to your code, which lets you inject logging into a running service without restarting it or interfering with its normal function.